First-Time Freshman Admissions

 - Successful completion of a high school curriculum that includes:

-- Four units of Language Arts, including at least one unit of writing skills
+- Four units of English Language Arts, including at least one unit of writing skills

 - Two units of a single foreign language (three units recommended)

-- Three and one-half units of Mathematics beginning with Algebra I or higher and including a course dealing with trigonometry, such as pre-calculus (four units recommended)
+- Four units of Mathematics, including Algebra II and including a course dealing with trigonometry, such as pre-calculus

 - Three units of Social Sciences, not including work-study (four units recommended)